 You should not include salary requirements in your cover letter unless the job posting clearly asks you to include them.
 Usually, salary negotiations occur after the hiring manager has offered you the job.

-Example of a cover letter with salary requirements
+Example cover letter with salary requirements

 The final paragraph of this cover letter is a great example of how to include salary requirements because it: